wissam-sib/muse-python-from-java/Readme.md

 2) Compile and run Requester.java.

-3) You can change the sentence ("Bonjour ca va") here :
+3) You can change the sentence ("Bonjour ca va") in the following line in the main method :

 `` System.out.println(myEmbeddingRequester.getResponse("Bonjour ça va"));``